We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Asthma is a chronic lung disease.
-The condition causes inflammation and narrowing of the airways.
+It causes inflammation and narrowing of your airways.
 This can affect your airflow.

 The symptoms of asthma come and go.
 When symptoms flare up and get progressively worse, it can be called: